-2019 was the sixth year that the conference carried the name of Martha McCarthy, a faculty member at the IU School of Education from 1975 to 2011 who is nationally recognized as an expert in education law.
-Her research has covered a variety of education leadership and policy matters, including student engagement, equity in schools, teacher preparation, and religion in schools.
+The Institute carries the name of Martha McCarthy, a faculty member at the IU School of Education from 1975 to 2011 who is internationally recognized as an expert in education law.
+Her research has covered a variety of educational leadership and policy matters, including student engagement, equity in schools, teacher preparation, and religion in schools.